cha2ranga/powerstore-csm-resiliency/README.md

 ```

-## uninstall script is in /usr/bin/rke2-uninstall.sh
+## uninstall script is in /usr/bin/rke2-uninstall.sh (Incase if you want to clean up and reinstall the packages)

 ```bash
 curl -sfL https://get.rke2.io | INSTALL_RKE2_TYPE="agent" sh -